w3c/wai-curricula/content/content-author/clear-content.md

 Courses based on this module should:

-* demonstrate how people with disabilities rely on clear, easy to understand, and easy to read content to process information
+* demonstrate how people with disabilities rely on clear, easy to understand, and easy to read language and visual presentation to process information
 * explain the accessibility benefits of providing clear, easy to understand, and easy to read content

 ## Learning Outcomes for Module

 Students should be able to:

-* explain how clear, easy to understand, and easy to read content is essential for some people with disabilities
+* explain how clear, easy to understand, and easy to read language and visual presentation are essential for some people with disabilities
 * provide clear content based on context and audience by using:
   * appropriate words
   * short sentences